Civil War Ladies Items and Books

 or Rough side out.
 We need a foot tracing and any necessary measurements to

 make them fit correctly the first time.
-1-3 weeks delivery.
-We have men's sizes
+4-6 weeks delivery.
+We have lasts for

-from 3 1/2 -15 in stock at all time.
-To convert from ladies shoes, subtract
+men's sizes from 3 1/2 -15 on hand.
+To convert from ladies shoes, subtract 1

 To see the work shoe in more detail, please visit our